G-U-N/PyCIL/README.md

 -  `Coil`: Co-Transport for Class-Incremental Learning.
 ACM MM2021 [[paper](https://arxiv.org/abs/2107.12654)]
 -  `FOSTER`: Feature Boosting and Compression for Class-incremental Learning.
 ECCV 2022 [[paper](https://arxiv.org/abs/2204.04662)]

 > Intended authors are welcome to contact us to reproduce your methods in our repo.
+Feel free to merge your algorithm into PyCIL if you are using our codebase!

 ## Reproduced Results